modelon-community/fmi-library/FMILIB_Readme.txt

 \mainpage FMI Library

-\version     2.2.3
+\version     2.3
-\date        22 October 2020
+\date        3 May 2021
 \section Summary
 FMI library is intended as a foundation for applications interfacing FMUs (Functional Mockup Units) that follow FMI Standard.
-This version of the library supports FMI 1.0 and FMI2.0.
+This version of the library supports FMI 1.0 and FMI 2.0.
 See <http://www.fmi-standard.org/>

 The test codes provided with the library can serve as starting point for the